ln-komandur/nextcloud-on-raspberry-pi/README.md

 1. Restart nextcloud server with `sudo snap restart nextcloud.php-fpm`

-## NextCloud client configuration
+## Nextcloud client configuration

+1. Use a browser on a client PC to connect to your nextcloud server on the Raspberry Pi by using https://<RaspberryPi_IP_Addr>:441 for the URL
+1. Create a username and password, and click "Finish set-up"
-1. Configure user profiles
+1. Login, create additional user accounts and configure their profiles
+1. Download and install nextcloud client on different client platforms
+1. Configure folders to sync with nextcloud server

+## Using Veracrypt for storing confidential files on nextcloud

 1. Install Veracrypt on client side across different supported platforms
    1. Create encryption containers of pre-defined size (e.g. 2GB) to store confidential files
    1. Add confidential files to Veracrypt on client side
-   1. Sync Veracrypt encrytion container to NextCloud server
+   1. Sync Veracrypt encrytion container to nextcloud server
-1. Sync NextCloud client side folders and files (including any Veracrypt encrytion containers) from various devices to NextCloud server
+1. Sync nextcloud client side folders and files (including any Veracrypt encrytion containers) from various devices to nextcloud server

 # Useful references